hazelcast/hazelcast/docs/design/sql/11-engine-merge.md

 target processors.
 The sender and receiver tasklets are cooperative.

-In Jet, to avoid possible packet loss or reordering of items sent over the network, we use the lower-level connection objects.
+In Jet, to avoid possible packet loss or reordering of items sent over the network, we use the lower-level `Connection` objects.
 A connection glitch that is normally handled without a cluster topology change, will cause the query to fail.
 However, in case of Jet, if the job is fault-tolerant, it can restart from the latest snapshot and continue.